pratiks14/My-neighbourhood/README.md

 - When you hover over the marker its indicated by the changing color of the marker.

 - You can click on the marker which shows you the name of destinatin and the street view if available.

-- On the top left Corner of the map You can see a heart icon this is used to provide the **"favourite"** functionality of the map when you click on it changes the marker color to pink and fills up the clicked heart Icon.

 - To get search box or the wiki box you have click on the icon provided on the map.